Join the 'Spleen Removal' group to help and get support from people like you.

 Spleen Removal News

 THURSDAY, June 18, 2015 – Surgery patients who suffer complications after discharge from a hospital are more likely to die if they're readmitted to a different hospital than where they had their original operation, a new study finds.
 University of Utah researchers reviewed information on millions of Medicare patients who underwent one of 12 major surgical procedures between 2001 and 2011.
 They found that up to one-fifth of the patients were readmitted to a hospital within 30 days due to complications.
 Up to 83 percent of patients with complications were readmitted to the same hospital where they had their initial surgery.
 Overall, readmission to the same hospital was associated with a 26 percent lower risk of death within 90 days, the study revealed.
 For specific types of surgeries, the risk of death associated with readmission to the same hospital ranged from 44 percent lower for ...
 Read more

-Related support groups: Surgery, Knee Joint Replacement, Hip Replacement, Orthopedic Surgery, Gastric Bypass Surgery, Head & Neck Surgery, Neurosurgery, Appendectomy, Ophthalmic Surgery, Gastrointestinal Surgery, Spleen Removal, Vascular Surgery, Cardiothoracic Surgery, Genitourinary Surgical and Other Conditions
+Related support groups: Surgery, Knee Joint Replacement, Hip Replacement, Gastric Bypass Surgery, Orthopedic Surgery, Head & Neck Surgery, Neurosurgery, Appendectomy, Ophthalmic Surgery, Spleen Removal, Vascular Surgery, Gastrointestinal Surgery, Cardiothoracic Surgery, Genitourinary Surgical and Other Conditions